Skip to main content

 If tensions arise, try to remember that everyone grieves differently.
 One sibling may want to clear the house immediately; another may need more time.
 One may cry openly; another may seem unmoved.
 These differences do not mean anyone cares less.
 They reflect different coping styles, different relationships with the parent, and different emotional needs.

-Where possible, delay major decisions about the estate (selling the house, dividing possessions) until the initial shock has passed.
-Decisions made in acute grief are often regretted.
+Where possible, delay major decisions about the estate (selling the house, dividing possessions) until the initial shock has eased.
+Decisions made in the rawest weeks of grief are often regretted later.
 If disputes arise about the will or the estate, consider mediation before resorting to legal action.
 Family relationships matter more than money, though it may not feel that way in the moment.

 Supporting the surviving parent

-If one parent is still alive, they are likely experiencing the most devastating loss of their life.
+If one parent is still alive, they are likely facing the most devastating loss of their life.
 After decades of partnership, the surviving parent faces not just grief but a complete restructuring of daily life.
-They may need practical help with things the deceased parent always handled: finances, cooking, driving, household maintenance.
+They may need practical help with things your other parent always handled: finances, cooking, driving, household maintenance.
 They may also struggle with loneliness, particularly in the evenings and at weekends.

 At the same time, you are grieving too.
 You cannot pour from an empty cup.
 It is OK to say: "I want to help you, but I need some time for myself too."
 Setting boundaries is not selfish; it is necessary for everyone's wellbeing.
 If the surviving parent needs more support than you can give, help them connect with services: bereavement support groups, Age UK (0800 678 1602), or their GP.